mawinkler/playground-one/docs/getting-started/configuration.md

 You don't necessarily need to change anything here if you're satisfied with the defaults, but

-> ***note:*** It is highly recommended to change the `Access IPs/CIDRs` to (a) single IP(s) or at least a small CIDR to prevent anonymous users playing with your environmnent.
+> ***Note:*** It is highly recommended to change the `Access IPs/CIDRs` to (a) single IP(s) or at least a small CIDR to prevent anonymous users playing with your environmnent.
 Remember: we might deploy vulnerable applications.

 Set/update: